cirruslabs/cirrus-cli/PERSISTENT-WORKERS.md

 #### Parallels Desktop for Mac

-If your host has [Parallels Desktop](https://www.parallels.com/products/desktop/) installed, then a persistent worker can execute tasks in available Parallels VMs (worker will clone a VM, run the task and then remote the temporary cloned VM).
+If your host has [Parallels Desktop](https://www.parallels.com/products/desktop/) installed, then a persistent worker can execute tasks in available Parallels VMs (worker will clone a VM, run the task and then remove the temporary cloned VM).

 Here is an example of how to instruct a persistent worker to use Parallels isolation: